Chris Brown is the photographer behind Rhode Island Red Photography.

 In 2012 while living in England he made the serious move to becoming a freelance sports photographer.
 He became the official club photographer for Cobham Rugby Club, covered media events for the the World Rugby Cup, and had the occasional opportunity to photograph Saracens Premiership Rugby at Allianz stadium.

 When he's not out shooting Chris teaches sports photography to individuals and groups.
-He recently started writing a book on how amateur sports photographers can get professional results.

 "I approach sports photography with the same focus, energy, and passion that I summoned when I competed in wrestling.
 The only difference today is my goal is to produce winning photographs!" -- Chris Brown

 Chris is available for sports-related assignments and editorial work on the west coast and internationally.